 Ask yourself these questions

-when deciding whether you should use a specific web site as a source in your research.
+when deciding whether or not to use a specific Internet source in your research.

 Currency : The timeliness of the information.

 - When was the information published or posted?

 - Has the information been revised or updated?